 Be sure a cleaning business is for you.
 This type of franchise can be a lucrative business that may not require prior experience.
 Many cleaning franchises may be run part-time and out of your home.
 A few require that you open a business office.

 Check out the wide variety of cleaning franchises and see which one is a good match with your experience and abilities.
 Keep in mind that although in some cases the franchise company will expect you to run the franchise and not do actual cleaning, you need to have a good understanding of the business.
-Examples of leading cleaning franchises are:

--- Does the franchise offer a system that works, including a famous brand name, training, and help finding customers?
+Does the franchise offer a system that works, including a famous brand name, training, and help finding customers?

--- Is this a business you could start yourself without a franchise agreement?
+Is this a business you could start yourself without a franchise agreement?

--- What kind of territory will you be given to run your business?
+What kind of territory will you be given to run your business?

+Talk to a franchise broker for ideas on cleaning franchises in your area.
 Research cleaning franchises in your area.
 Check out your local yellow pages.
-Also look for local cleaning franchise listings on the internet.
+Also look for local cleaning franchise listings on the Internet.